dr3adlokk/travel-site/README.md

 # travel-site

-fictional depiction of a travel agency website that demonstrates css-automation by means of variopus GULP packages.
+fictional depiction of a travel agency website that demonstrates css-automation by means of various GULP packages.